andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 I prefer to use keyboard commands on MacOS as much as possible.
 I therefore use the Mac utility [Keyboard Maestro](https://www.keyboardmaestro.com/main/) to add my own key assignments to make up for those lacking within applications for my common tasks, increasing my productivity.

 The MacOS calculator is a good example; I use it regularly, usually for simple calculations, but occasionally for more involved ones, too.
-For example, squaring a number has a button but no keyboard access, so I assign that to ⇧2, and powers of 2 are assigned to ⌘2.
+For example, squaring a number has a button but no keyboard access, so I assign x² to ⇧ 2.
+Similarly, I assign 2<sup>x</sup> to ⌘ 2.

-This set of macros provides a mostly complete set of such operations and also a few extras such as menu selections, especially where they conflict with commands I’d rather use for calculations, e.g. the Scientific view is assigned ^⌘S rather than ⌘2.
+This set of macros provides a mostly complete set of such operations and also a few extras such as menu selections, especially where they conflict with commands I’d rather use for calculations, e.g. the Scientific view is assigned ⌘ ^ S rather than ⌘ 2.

 My key assignments are in the following table, using the following symbols for key modifiers: ⇧ (shift), ⌘ (command), ^ (control), and ⌥ (option).
 Note that keys are indentified by capital letter (as they are on the keyboard), but are lower-case unless shifted.